Workshops

 Habits are difficult to break but not impossible.
 We are hardwired to resist anything that disrupts our thought patterns.
 Our brain’s inertia senses and combats change, and our basal ganglia repel modification.
 Our resistance to change must be shattered so that we can open ourselves to ideas and concepts, many of which are unfamiliar.

-To consolidate and accelerate recovery, we must eliminate our tendencies to self-sabotage and view ourselves as victims.
-We must end self-prophesying disaster and failure and our symptomatic self-centeredness.
-We must recognize the absurdity of shame for the onset of our condition.
-These common-sense behavioral modifications are challenging due to decades of negative self-appraisal and require a tough love, uncompromising approach.
+To enhance and speed up recovery, we need to eliminate our tendencies for self-sabotage and viewing ourselves as victims.
+We must stop predicting disaster and failure and our symptomatic self-centeredness.
+We must also recognize the absurdity of feeling shame over the start of our condition.
+These common-sense behavioral changes are difficult because of years of negative self-judgment and require a tough love, unwavering approach.

 We must cultivate an awareness of the symptoms and traits of our condition.
 We must know when, where, why, and how the condition affects us because we are not impacted equally.
 We are unique individuals with diverse experiences, environments, beliefs, needs, and aspirations, and our symptoms are highly subjective.
 Social anxiety is unlike any other emotional malfunction.
 Our recovery efforts are counterproductive until we understand and resolve the counterintuitive nature of social anxiety.